-SSL_CTX_load_verify_locations() specifies the locations for ctx, at which CA certificates for verification purposes are located.
-The certificates available via CAfile and CApath are trusted.
+SSL_CTX_load_verify_locations(), SSL_CTX_load_verify_dir(), SSL_CTX_load_verify_file(), SSL_CTX_load_verify_store() specifies the locations for ctx, at which CA certificates for verification purposes are located.
+The certificates available via CAfile, CApath and CAstore are trusted.

 SSL_CTX_set_default_verify_paths() specifies that the default locations from which CA certificates are loaded should be used.
-There is one default directory and one default file.
-The default CA certificates directory is called "certs" in the default OpenSSL directory.
+There is one default directory, one default file and one default store.
+The default CA certificates directory is called certs in the default OpenSSL directory, and this is also the default store.
 Alternatively the SSL_CERT_DIR environment variable can be defined to override this location.
-The default CA certificates file is called "cert.pem" in the default OpenSSL directory.
+The default CA certificates file is called cert.pem in the default OpenSSL directory.
 Alternatively the SSL_CERT_FILE environment variable can be defined to override this location.

 SSL_CTX_set_default_verify_dir() is similar to SSL_CTX_set_default_verify_paths() except that just the default directory is used.